jarecoo/practice/notes.md

             * “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
         * Social connections
             * See no. 1
-    * Physical exercise
-        * Be physically fit, healthy, and improve longevity of the life i do have.
-            * “No man has the right to be an amateur in the matter of physical training.
-It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.” - Socrates

 # Moral Paradigm & How I Should Live My Life